Sri Lanka declares state of emergency after president flees to Maldives￼ - Realnews Magazine

 The presidential party was reluctant to go through regular channels, fearing public reactions, a security official said, and as a result, missed four flights on Monday that could have taken them to the United Arab Emirates.

-Clearance for a military flight to land in nearby India was not immediately secured, a security official said, and at one point on Tuesday the group headed to a naval base with a view to fleeing by sea.
+Clearance for a military flight to land in nearby India was not immediately secured, a security official said, and a

-On arrival in the Maldives, his party were driven to an undisclosed location under police escort, an airport official in the capital Male said.

-Rajapaksa’s youngest brother Basil, who resigned in April as finance minister, missed his own Emirates flight to Dubai early Tuesday after a tense standoff of his own with airport staff.